miconda/mdwikixs/README.md

 ### Embedded File Server ###

-Besides creating markdown files, editing,d keeping revision history in git and rendering the markdown files to html, the `mdwikixs` can serve for download the files stored in `web/public/` folder.
+Besides creating markdown files, editing, keeping revision history in git and rendering the markdown files to html, the `mdwikixs` can serve for download the files stored in `web/public/` folder.
 These files can be referenced in wiki pages (markdown files) like: